sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

                 <!-- Main component for a primary marketing message or call to action -->
             <div class="scontainer" id ="infos-txt" class="">
                 <h1 class="main-title" id="price">HiPay Direct Post Tokenization Simulator</h1>
-                <p id="order">Submit the form in oder to tokenize the credit card details using the HiPay Fullservice SDK for JavaScript (payment details won't hit the server).
-You will see the HiPay Fullservice platform response below.</p>
+                <p id="order">Submit the form in order to tokenize the credit card details using the HiPay Enterprise SDK for JavaScript (payment details won't hit the server).
+Please see the HiPay Enterprise platform response below.</p>
                 <div id="code"></div>
                 <p id="link-area">
                     <a class="" role="link" href="#null" id="link">Click here</a> to fill the form with sample payment details.